lucas-reber/Alphafold_interaction_discovery/README.md

 ```
 ## Colabfold_batch - Structure prediction

 This step requires a GPU.
 We used 80 GB A100 or H100 nVidia GPUs.
 A L40S 48GB GPU was also successfully used.
 In addtion we used 2 CPU cores (Intel(R) Xeon(R) Gold 6326 CPU @ 2.90GHz) and 70-150GB of RAM depending on protein length.
-Proteins of over 4000 amino acids were the approximate limit.
+Proteins of over 4000 frequently failed in the predictions due to computational limitations.
 A single GPU can do approximately 50 prediction per day depending on protein length.
 We frequently used 30-60 GPUs in parallel allowing us to do around 1500-3000 predictions in a day.
 Note that this script should be run on an individual GPU, but multiple instances may be run at the same time.

 Further requirements: